Solo User Guide

 Now comes the exciting part – deploying your Hedera test network!

-*Deploy a block node (experimental)
+*Deploy a Block Node (experimental)

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 ⚠️ Block Node is experimental in Solo.
 It requires a minimum of 16 GB of memory allocated to Docker.
 If you have less than 16 GB of memory, skip this step.

-As mentioned in the warning, Block Node uses a lot of memory.
+Block Node uses a lot of memory.
 In addition, it requires a version of Consensus Node to be at least v0.62.3.
-You will need to augment the solo consensus network deploy & solo consensus node setup command with the --release-tag v0.62.6 option to ensure that the Consensus Node is at the correct version. *note: v0.62.6 is the latest patch for v0.62
+You will need to augment the solo consensus network deploy and solo consensus node setup commands with the --release-tag v0.62.6 option to ensure that the Consensus Node is at the correct version.

 solo block node add --deployment "${SOLO_DEPLOYMENT}" --cluster-ref kind-"${SOLO_CLUSTER_NAME}" --release-tag v0.62.6